metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_output_v1alpha1_manifest.md

 - `ack_response_timeout` (String) This option is used when require_ack_response is true.
 This default value is based on popular tcp_syn_retries.
 - `connect_timeout` (String) The connection timeout for the socket.
 When the connection is timed out during the connection establishment, Errno::ETIMEDOUT error is raised.
 - `dns_round_robin` (Boolean) Enable client-side DNS round robin.
-Uniform randomly pick an IP address to send data when a hostname has several IP addresses. heartbeat_type udp is not available with dns_round_robintrue.
+Uniform randomly pick an IP address to send data when a hostname has several IP addresses.heartbeat_type udp is not available with dns_round_robintrue.
 Use heartbeat_type tcp or heartbeat_type none.
 - `expire_dns_cache` (String) Sets TTL to expire DNS cache in seconds.
 Set 0 not to use DNS Cache.
 - `hard_timeout` (String) The hard timeout used to detect server failure.
 The default value is equal to the send_timeout parameter.
 - `heartbeat_interval` (String) The interval of the heartbeat packer.